TransCanada says $9 bln bill no threat to pipeline

 By Scott Haggett

-CALGARY, Alberta (Reuters) - TransCanada Corp said on Thursday it did not expect a potential $9 billion liability for an Alaska gas pipeline that was never built to come back to haunt its latest attempt to revive the project.
+CALGARY, Alberta (Reuters) - TransCanada Corp (TRP.TO: Quote) said on Thursday it did not expect a potential $9 billion liability for an Alaska gas pipeline that was never built to come back to haunt its latest attempt to revive the project.

 TransCanada was the only bidder to clear hurdles set by the Alaskan government over who could qualify to build a $26 billion pipe to carry the prodigious natural gas reserves under the state's North Slope to southern markets.